 My visit to Harpers Ferry on this Martin Luther King holiday weekend unleashed some profound thoughts: I went there to hike with my dog, take pictures, and relax.
 But the violence at the U.S. Capitol on January 6, where our democratic values and duly elected government were under assault, spoke to me of the symbolism these structures provide of our nation’s history and values.
 They’re not just buildings.
 They spoke to me as a new president takes office this week.
 They’re a reminder of both our history and our aspirations for a better future.

-View from the railway bridge overlooking the place where the Potomac and Shenandoah Rivers meet.
+View from the railway bridge overlooking the confluence of the Potomac and Shenandoah Rivers.